archocron/opencv-pcb-fiducials/README.md

 ![alt text](https://github.com/archocron/opencv-pcb-fiducials/blob/main/images/rpi_raw.jpg?raw=true)

-You can get through all steps, the rotated and cropped image, this is valid to perform after this transformation a visual inspection of any kind.
+You can get through all steps, the rotated and cropped image, this is valid to perform after this transformation a visual inspection for example.

 ![alt text](https://github.com/archocron/opencv-pcb-fiducials/blob/main/images/rpi_result.jpg?raw=true)